iamlamb1988/Arcade/README.md

 As the focus is BlackJack for now, the program will simulate millions of hands and generate Basic Strategy tables using various counting system techniques.

 ## Update
-Preparing to move and destruct the "debug" package and develop more permanent ineraction Menu's.
-These menus will be usable across future game developments.
+ISSUE:
+JFrame size and inner content do not match.
+The JFrame inner size is slightly smaller than the actual attached panels and over laps.
+The Height seems to overlap by approximately 40 pixels.

+Converted IMenu from an interface to an abstract class in order to reduce duplicate code.

 Should there be a "money transfer" class that takes on the currency transfer?
 Yes.

-Preparing to tightly couple IMenu to eliminate duplicate code across the Menu Implementations.
+resources and animation package is tightly coupled but shouldn't be. animation package must be completely separate from the app resources.
+Card2DAnimation should be in the app class because the images are app specific.

 ### Single Responsibility Principle Violation
 1. BlackJackTable interface has 2 responsibilities:
 * Transfer cards to and from Shoe, Table and Players,
 * Transfers currencies to and from Table and Players

-2. Final and SandBox implementations extend the GameMenu.
-This is OK.
-The JPanels will not become complex so tight coupling is fine regarding Menus.

 ## Next Master Push Goals
-- [ ] Design and Implement GameMenu.
+- [x] Design and Implement GameMenu.
 This will house the GameField(s) and GamePanel(s).
 - [ ] Plan unit test case structure.
 The goal is to be able to continually run this on each separate class.
 - [ ] Improve structure diagram.
 Elaborate more on 2D implementation.